 In an assisted vaginal delivery, the doctor will use special tools called forceps to help move the baby through the birth canal.

-Forcepslook like two large salad spoons.
+Forceps look like 2 large salad spoons.
 The doctor uses them to guide the baby's head out of the birth canal.
 The mother will push the baby the rest of the way out.